 Here’s a list of the ingredients from the bread mix:

 I thought this seemed like the perfect mix, although gluten free Bisquick will work as well.
-Or you can use whatever you have on hand and make your own mix.
-Add a teaspoon of sugar if not already added, and an extra 1/4 tsp salt, just to get that extra little bit of flavor.
+Or if you prefer not to use a mix from the store, you can use whatever you have on hand and make your own mix.
+If so, add a teaspoon of sugar and an extra 1/4 teaspoon salt in addition to the ingredients in the recipe on the bottom of this post.
+This will give the onions some flavor.

 When I had my flour mixture ready, I tossed the onion slices with the flour until well covered, just a handful at a time.